ChorHuatTan/CourseProject/README.md

 # README.md
 Getting and Cleaning Data - Course Project

-This README.MD		- file decribes the files submitted.
+The following are files submitted for the course project:

 1. README.MD			- this file
-2.	tidy.txt			- the required tidy dataset
+2.	tidy.txt			- the tidy dataset
+3. Project.ipyn  - the Jupyter notebook script to create the tidy dataset
-3. CookBook.txt	- this file decribes how the data elements extracted from original files.
+4. CookBook.txt	- file decribing how the data elements were extracted from original files.
 It also explains the variables in the tidy dataset.
-4. Project.ipyn  - the Jupyter notebook script to create the tidy dataset